James Stanley Freeman

-James Stanley Freeman (May 12, 1874 in Jasper, Alabama – April 26, 1960 in Jasper, AL), known as "Big Jim", was an Alabama millionaire in the early 20th century and one of the first Americans to amount a fortune through Wall Street investments.
+James Stanley Freeman (May 12, 1874 in Jasper, Alabama – April 26, 1960 in Jasper, AL), known as "Big Jim", was an Alabama millionaire in the early 20th century.

+Life

 He was famous for making and losing over a million dollars twice before 1900.
 Freeman retired as one of the wealthiest men in the Southern United States.
-He and his wife, Willie Lee Shepherd, had one son, James Shepherd Freeman, a World War II admiral.
-His grandson was James Shepherd Freeman Jr.
+He was married to Willie Lee Shepherd, had one son, James Shepherd Freeman, a World War II admiral.
+His grandson was James Shepherd Freeman Jr., and his great-grandson was James Shepherd Freeman III.

+He was appointed as the city manager of Jasper in 1952.
+He served in this role until his resignation in 1955.

+Death and personal life

+Freeman was involved in an automobile accident in 1950.

+In 1957, his wife died of an illness.